 Is there a fee to use eFilelL?

 There are no fees to utilize eFilelL.
 However, all statutorily required fees associated with filing a specific document type still remains.
 In addition, some other EFSP’s [Electronic Filing Service Providers] charge fees for eFiling and related services [bulk filing].
 These fees vary by EFSP and the type of transaction.
-In eFilelL, a convenience fee is charged to cover the credit card or eCheck processing.
+In eFilelL, the court charges a convenience fee to cover the credit card or eCheck processing fees.

 What is a transaction?